All Episodes

 Sure.

-But Republican lawmakers like the rest of us are fallible.
+But Republican lawmakers, like the rest of us, are fallible.

-We elect politicians, not popes.
+We elect politicians, not pulps.

 Frustrated conservatives should arm and aim their fury at the real culprit, the 45 Democrat senators who have the means and motive to block most conservative initiatives.

-Consider what the House, uh, where majority really means 50% plus one has passed in the last several years, permanent tax cuts, death tax elimination, medical malpractice uh reform, creating opportunity zones in urban areas, welfare reform, child interstate abortion notification, head start reform, just to name a few.
+Permanent tax cuts, death tax elimination, medical malpractice reform, creating opportunity zones in urban areas, welfare reform, child interstate abortion notification, head start reform, just to name a few.

-The House could have also adopted some version of Social Security reform with personal accounts and tax simplification had Senate prospects not been so bleak.
+The House could have also adopted some version of social security reform with personal accounts and tax simplification had Senate prospects not been so bleak.

 A combination of new Democrat tactics and old Senate rule still leaves the minority the power to frustrate the Republicans' legislative agenda.